 - Doing backwards somersaults in the pool or the ocean

-- Gymnastics, especially somersaults, cartwheels, handstands, backwards handsprings, and back flips
+- Gymnastics, especially somersaults, cartwheels, handstands, backwards handsprings, back flips, and springboard stunts

 - Jiu Jitsu

 - Headstands and handstands during yoga class, especially Ashtanga and Iyengar yoga styles